nvim-neorocks/rocks.nvim/README.md

 The `:Rocks edit` command opens the `rocks.toml` file for manual editing.
 Make sure to run `:Rocks sync` when you are done.

+### Troubleshooting

+The `:Rocks log` command opens a log file for the current session, which contains the `luarocks` stderr output, among other logs.

 ## :waning_crescent_moon: Lua API

 This plugin provides a Lua API for extensibility.